 A High Margin Of Safety

-Probably Buffett’s most important measure to decide whether to invest in a company.
+The margin of safety is probably Buffett’s most important measure in deciding whether to invest in a company.

 The Margin of Safety is the percentage difference between a company’s Fair Value and its actual stock price.
-This metric is the single most significant valuation metric in our arsenal, as it is the final output of a detailed discounted cash flow analysis.
+This metric is the most significant valuation metric in value investing, as it is the final output of a detailed discounted cash flow analysis.

 Screener Calculation – Margin of Safety > 20% (Only available in Stock Rover)